dustinpfister/blog_posts/_posts/js-array-slice.md

 layout: post
 categories: js
 id: 346
-updated: 2021-07-20 13:18:16
+updated: 2021-07-21 13:42:24
-version: 1.25
+version: 1.26
 ---

 In [javaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) the [Array.slice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) prototype method comes up a whole lot in many code examples.
 It works in a very similar fashion to that of [Array.splice](/2021/07/20/js-array-splice/) but with one very important difference, it returns a new Array rather than manipulating the existing one that it is used with.
+So then the array slice method is a great way to go about getting a sub section of elements from an array, without muttaing the source array from which I call the method.

 This nature of the array slice method that involves not mutating [an array](/2018/12/10/js-array/) in place makes it consistent with the concept of pure functions, and functional programing in when working with an array of primitives.
 So for todays post on javaScript I will be covering some simple examples of Array.slice, as well as some related topics.